 - Pay attention.
 When you lack attention and concentration, you've taken your first step towards failure.

-- For the Construction of Residences for Stanford Law School, he contributed shares equal to 43.5 million dollars, to Stanford University.
+- For the Construction of Residences for Stanford Law School, he contributed shares equal to $43.5 million, to Stanford University.

 - He contributed for the renovation of Green Library after wide-ranging harm by the Loma Prieta Earthquake.

-- For lighting improvements in Hutchins Hall and the William W. Cook Legal Research, Charlie Munger donated 3 million dollars to the University of Michigan Law School in 2007.
+- For lighting improvements in Hutchins Hall and the William W. Cook Legal Research, Charlie Munger donated $3 million to the University of Michigan Law School in 2007.

 - For restoration of Lawyers Club Residencies, Charlie Munger donated $23 million, to the Lawyer School in 2011.